buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 # IfcSite

 A site is a defined area of land, possibly covered with water, on which the project construction is to be completed.
-A site may be used to erect, retrofit or turn down building(s), or for other construction related developments.
+A site may be used to erect, retrofit or turn down building(s), or for other construction related developments.<!-- end of definition -->

 > NOTE  Definition according to ISO 6707-1: area of land or water where construction work or other development is undertaken.